RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 - As details will vary for exhibition catalogues, try to extract as much information as you can about authorship, publication information, etc.

-- If there is no author, list the gallery/museum name first.
+- The author may be a person/people or an organisation such as the gallery/museum/public space itself.

 - Italicise the publication title.

-- After publication title, provide a description of the document format in square brackets, e.g. \[printed exhibition catalogue\].
-If possible, add the exhibition dates after the document format.
-For example: \[printed exhibition catalogue\], 11 March - 27 May 2022.
+- After the title, provide the format of the resource in square brackets, e.g. \[print exhibition catalogue\].

-- Location of gallery/museum is the city the gallery/museum is in.
+- Add the exhibition dates after the format.
+For example: \[print exhibition catalogue\], 11 March - 27 May 2022.

 ##### Rule

-> Author or Gallery/Museum Name (Year) *Title of exhibition* \[format\], Day Month Year of exhibition, Publisher, Location of gallery/museum.
+> Author's family name Initial OR Name of Gallery/Museum/Public Space (Year of publication) *Title of exhibition* \[format\], Day Month Year of exhibition, Name of Publisher, Place of Publication.

 ##### Example

 > NGV International (2021) *Gabrielle Chanel.
-Fashion Manifesto* \[printed exhibition catalogue\], 5 December 2020 – 25 April 2021, National Gallery of Victoria and Thames & Hudson, Melbourne.
+Fashion Manifesto* \[print exhibition catalogue\], 5 December 2020 – 25 April 2021, National Gallery of Victoria and Thames & Hudson, Melbourne.

 ###### end-subtype-content